 Explain that we can tell a lot about how someone is feeling through their body language and facial expressions, without hearing them talk.
 In this game of Feelings Charades, just like regular charades for kids, the actor cannot talk.
 One student will act out an emotion word, and the rest of the group will guess the emotion.

 Mini Game Directions:

-- Invite students to come up with a list of different feeling words, and write them on the board.
+- Invite students to come up with a list of emotions, and write them on the board.
 Try to have about the same number of enjoyable feelings (i.e. happy, excited) as uncomfortable feelings (i.e. frustrated, confused).
 Demonstrate how to act out one of the emotion words, and have the group guess.

 - Ask a student to come to the front of the room and select one of the feeling words that is listed on the board.
 That child will then face the other group members and act out the emotion using facial and body expressions, while the other children try to guess which feeling it is.
 The child that correctly guesses the feeling will get to go next.
 (You may want to have students raise their hands to guess rather than calling out.)

 - Put a check mark next to each word as it is used, and continue playing until all the words in the list have been acted out, or as many fit in your time frame.

-After completing a game of Feelings Charades, help students reflect on the activity by discussing some of the following questions:
+After completing a game, help students reflect on the activity by discussing some of the following questions: